atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 brought Mr. Selby home, having given a bond for his diseharge, and disniilsed the fellows who had taken possession of his house.
 V
 While this business was tranfasting, Charles heard that Lumley was quite out of danger of dying from the wound he had received.
-“Thank God! thank God!”
+“Thank God! thank God!"
 Said
 *..
 A
-Mr. Selby, lifting up his eyes and hands. with a grateful fervency — “I shall not “then have the misery of feeing my “fon brought to a shameful end.”
+Mr. Selby, lifting up his eyes and hands. with a grateful fervency — “I shall not “then have the misery of feeing my “fon brought to a shameful end."
 .j
 /